zeuslawyer/microservices-architecture-course/project1/README.md

 #### `creating docker images`

-An image requires that a `dockerfile` first be generated, and that defines the basic config/setup needed for our containerized app.
+An image requires that a `Dockerfile` first be generated, and that defines the basic config/setup needed for our containerized app.

+- from inside the folder which has the `Dockerfile` image, run `docker build .` After building the terminal will show `Succesfully built <<some image id>>`.
+Copy that id and do `docker run <<image id>>`.
+- the `Dockerfile` will have some basics commands like `FROM`, `RUN` and `CMD`. `FROM` indicates which docker "base image" to use. `RUN` issues the command we want to run while creating the docker image. `CMD` specifies what should be executed when the image is used to spawn a container.

 #### `container terminal/shell access`